andrea-testa/andrea-testa/README.md

 - ⚡ Fun fact: ...
 -->

 I am Andrea Testa.
 I am an Assistant Professor (fixed-term) at University of Bologna, Italy.
-I am currently working on cooperative decision-making in multi-robot systems.
+My research interest include cooperative decision making in multi-robot systems, distributed optimization, and deep learning.

 ### I’m currently working on ...
 I am one of the main mantainers of these toolboxes for cooperative robotics and distributed optimization